University of the East: History

 The university migrated from ATM to Gigabit Ethernet at its Manila campus with an Ethernet networking solution from Nortel Networks.
 The upgrade will significantly improve speed and performance of student and faculty access to online learning resources and academic records.
 The upgrade will also support the university's plan for a unified communications network ultimately linking the Manila facility with campuses in Caloocan and Quezon City.

 On October 6, 2009, the Commission on Higher Education granted the Autonomous Status to the UE-Manila campus.

 On September 25, 2012, the university inaugurated the Dr. Lucio C. Tan Building, an eight-story building and the new home of UE Caloocan's Elementary and High School Department (EHSD).
 The edifice, named after UE's chairman of the board and chief executive officer, features modern classrooms and laboratories, a 500-seater multipurpose hall, and a library with multi-media facilities.

-By the second semester of SY 2014–2015, College of Dentistry moved to the new seven-storey building extension campus at the part formerly of Ever Gotesco Manila Plaza along Recto Avenue near the Manila campus, while the Old Dentistry Building is now used mostly by Senior High School students.
+By the second semester of S.Y.
+2014–2015, College of Dentistry moved to the new seven-storey building extension campus formerly part formerly of Ever Gotesco Manila Plaza along Recto Avenue in Quiapo, near the Manila campus, while the Old Dentistry Building is now used mostly by Senior High School.